xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 - Computed objects can provide an alternative way for one package to affect the behaviour of another one.
 Suppose a package may provide two possible implementations, a preferred one involving self-modifying code and a slower alternative.
 If the system involves a ROM bootstrap then the slower alternative must be used, but it would be inappropriate to modify the startup option in every HAL to impose constraints on this package.
 Instead it is possible to have a calculated option whose value is `{ OS_HAL_STARTUP == "ROM" }`, and which has appropriate consequences.
 Arguably this is a spurious example, and it should be a user choice whether or not to use self-modifying code with a defaultValue based on OS_HAL_STARTUP, but that is for the component writer to decide.

 - Sometimes it should be possible to perform a particular test at compile-time, for example by using a C/C++ preprocessor `#if` construct.
-However the preprocessor has only limited functionality, for example it cannot perform string comparisons.
-XCDL expressions are more powerful.
+However the preprocessor has only limited functionality, for example it cannot perform string comparisons. xCDL expressions are more powerful.

-- Occasionally a particular sub-expression may occur multiple times in a XCDL script.
+- Occasionally a particular sub-expression may occur multiple times in a xCDL script.
 If the sub-expression is sufficiently complex then it may be worthwhile to have a calculated option whose value is the sub-expression, and then reference that calculated option in the appropriate places.

 Alternatives to using calculated options include the following:

-- XCDL *Interfaces* are a form of computed objects intended as an abstraction mechanism.
+- xCDL *Interfaces* are a form of computed objects intended as an abstraction mechanism.
 For example, an interface can be used to express the concept of any scheduler, as opposed to a specific one such as the bitmap scheduler.

 ### Example